daoudeddy/fsolar_modbus/README.md

 [![Quick installation link](https://my.home-assistant.io/badges/hacs_repository.svg)][my-hacs]

-Migrating from StealthChesnut's HA-FSolar-Modbus?
-[Read this](https://github.com/comcowo/fsolar_modbus/wiki/Migrating-from-HA-FSolar-Modbus).
+Migrating from StealthChesnut's HA-Felicity Solar Inverter-Modbus?
+[Read this](https://github.com/comcowo/fsolar_modbus/wiki/Migrating-from-HA-Felicity Solar Inverter-Modbus).

 Recommended installation is through [HACS][hacs]:

 1. Either [use this link][my-hacs], or navigate to HACS integration and:
    - 'Explore & Download Repositories'
-   - Search for 'FSolar - Modbus'
+   - Search for 'Felicity Solar Inverter - Modbus'
    - Download
 2. Restart Home Assistant
 3. Go to Settings > Devices and Services > Add Integration
-4. Search for and select 'FSolar - Modbus' (If the integration is not found, empty your browser cache and reload the page)
+4. Search for and select 'Felicity Solar Inverter - Modbus' (If the integration is not found, empty your browser cache and reload the page)
 5. Proceed with the configuration

 ## Usage